General Stress Reduction

-The UT Counseling and Mental Health Center’s Stress Recess Page is designed for students, but many of the tips on here could help stressed out staff just as easily!
-Click on “follow our guided program” at the top to get tailored recommendations.
+The UT Counseling and Mental Health Center’s Virtual Mindfulness and Stress Reduction Activities page is designed for students, but many of the tips on here could help stressed out staff just as easily!

-The University Yoga club is open to students, faculty, and staff.
+Yoga has been proven to help with general stress reduction and anxiety moderation.
+See our Yoga for Anxiety video series for guided yoga aimed at lowering anxiety in the mind and body.
+Another great resource is the University Yoga club, which is open to students, faculty, and staff.
 They hold a free yoga and meditation practice every week.
-Check out Know Events to find when the next practice is scheduled.
+Check out their HornsLink page to find when the next practice is scheduled.

 Want to incorporate exercise into your routine but unsure how to do it?
 These tips from the American Cancer Society’s prevention page will help you find ways that work for you.

 Mindfulness is a state of active, open attention on the present.
 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.
 Instead of letting your life pass you by, mindfulness means living in the moment and awakening to experience.